vim-ctrlspace/vim-ctrlspace/README.md

 them pretty easy hiding the guts.

-The plugin name follows the convention of naming similar plugins after their default mappings (like *Command-T* or *CtrlP*).
+The plugin name follows the convention of naming similar plugins after their default mappings (like _Command-T_ or _CtrlP_).
 Obviously, the plugin mapping is by default `Ctrl + Space`.

 If you like the plugin please don't forget to add a star (:star:)!
 This will help me to estimate the plugin popularity and that way I will proceed better its further development :).

-If you starred this repo already, thank you!
+If you have starred this repo already, thank you!
 Thanks to you it's my pet project now :).
 If you have a question, a feature request, or a new idea, don't hesitate to post new issues or pull requests.
 The collaboration is the most exciting thing in the open source community.

 ### Demo